gecr07/C-/README.md

 Each kernel object is simply a memory block allocated by the kernel and is accessible only by the kernel.
 This memory block is a data structure whose members maintain information about the object

+## User Objects

+USER objects get their name from the fact that they represent user interface elements like desktops, windows, menus, cursors, icons, and accelerator tables (menu keyboard shortcuts).

+A basic limitation imposed by the window manager is that no process can create more than 10,000 USER objects.

+One fundamental limitation on the number of USER objects comes from the fact that their identifiers were 16-bit values in the first versions of Windows, which were 16-bit.
+When 32-bit support was added in later versions, USER identifiers had to remain restricted to 16-bit values so that 16-bit processes could interact with windows and other USER objects created by 32-bit processes.
+Thus, 65,535 (2^16) is the limit on the total number of USER objects that can be created on a session.

+for historical reasons, windows must have even-numbered identifiers, so there can be a maximum of 32,768 windows per session.

+User interface objects support only one handle per object.
+Processes cannot inherit or duplicate handles to user objects.
+Processes in one session cannot reference a user handle in another session.

+## Graphics Device Interface (GDI)

+ es uno de los tres componentes o subsistemas de la interfaz de usuario de Microsoft Windows.
+Trabaja junto con el núcleo y la API de Windows.

+Esta interfaz de programación de aplicaciones se encarga del control gráfico de los dispositivos de salida, como los monitores o las impresoras.